What is birddogging?

 - The more complicated option(s): Post the video on YouTube, Vimeo, Facebook, or any other public platform.
 Make sure the video is set to "public" so anyone with the link can see it.

 - Twitter is not a good way to submit because you may need to trim the video to meet the platform’s length requirements.
 However, if you have a Twitter account you should still upload, after submitting through WeTransfer or Facebook.

-- Submit your video to the Competition: Fill out the Video Submission Form so we can post it on our birddogging video competition page and people can vote on your candidate's response!
+- Submit your video: Fill out the Video Submission Form so we can post it on our birddogging page and share with our networks.